sfwem/meshmap/README.md

 ----------
 Simply run a "git pull" from the meshmap directory and the scripts will be updated from the git repo.
 The user-settings.inc, meshmap-settings.ini, cronscript.sh, and custom.inc files will *not* be affected by updating.
-The settings in the ini files *may* still change in future versions.
+The settings in the default ini files *may* still change and have things added or removed in future versions.
-For now tho, if the ini files change, and you still have the old ones in use, things will probably break!
+For now tho, if the default ini files change, and you still have the old ones in use, things will probably break!
 Be Warned!
 Hopefully in the future this process can be more automated.

 If you make changes beyond the user editable files I encourage you to perhaps push the changes upstream, please contact kg6wxc@gmail.com if you wish to do so.